 Here Valerie and I are preparing for a race.
 We have installed the spinnaker in its tube.
 Valerie is hooking up the jib.
 The Fireball is like a sports car and it will easily beat the larger boat in the background.
 Notice the trapeze handles.

 This is after a race.
-You can tell it is after the race because the clouds give away the direction.
-The wind is a west wind aloft and a southwest wind on the lake.
+Our hair is wet.
+The clouds give away the direction.
+It is a west wind aloft and a southwest wind on the lake.
 The view is to the south and the shadows show it is about 2 PM.
-Besides our hair is wet.
+The location is a lake between Reno and Carson City in Nevada.

 We entered the US National Championship in Austin, Texas, in 1975.
 The word was only local sailors can win because it takes years to understand the complicated wind on this lake.
 We arrived in Austin a few days before the race series.
 I stopped at the National Weather Service office to discuss the local weather with the lead meteorologist.
 Then we sailed the lake for two days to observe how the wind came over the hills and down to the lake.

 We are in US 7485 just after a start in the Fireball National Championship in Austin, Texas.
 Valerie is on the trapeze.
-We have an excellent start and very tough competitors.
+We have an excellent start, a clear wind, and very tough competitors.
 We won this race and enough other races in this series to win the National Championship.
 Yes, I do actually “see” the wind during a race.
 It helps having studied fluid mechanics as part of my PhD in physics.

 We became Pacific Coast champions, National champions, and North American champions.
 In the premier event of all, the Canadian Olympic Regatta in Kingston (CORK), Ontario, we won Gold Medals.
 We beat Olympic competitors and Valerie became the first woman to win in such high-caliber sailing competition.